sykeben/RasDash/README.md

 ### Project State

+**New Notes!** I'm alive, and let's just say that I may have a lot more experience doing this.
+The 1.0 rewrite is going to be restarted from scratch.
+In the meantime, stay posted.

 A moderate rewrite, [v1.0.0](https://github.com/sykeben/RasDash/tree/1.0-rewrite), is in the works because I've really grown as a dev since starting this project and I think it's time for me to use these skills to make this just a bit greater.
 A lot of the code in this application has been sitting around since like [v0.1.0](https://github.com/sykeben/RasDash/tree/bb1611e653eb68159f415aec2b78cd335bdea123), which was never actually put into the releases page.
 As of now, backend-side of things will remain completely the same as it works well.

 My plans for the 1.0.0 rewrite are to simply redo the UI.
 After this UI refresh I think RasDash will be finally on it's way to, what I would consider, being a great little application.
 For those who worry the UI will completely deviate from the current layout, don't.
 As of now, I do not plan to change the layout at all, I just plan to switch the style to work well with all browsers, and on most screen sizes as I see this may be a good tool for checking a Pi's status from some mobile device.